MindMimicLabs/ptcn-package/README.md

     - pip install tensorflow==1.15 or conda install tensorflow==1.15
     - pip install keras

 In your R session set the working directory to the cloned folder.
+It is best to use version 3.5 with the ptcn package.

 - run the 'install.packages.r' script to install the dependencies for the ptcn package.
     - Note, some of the packages will be installed from source files stored in the 'packages' folder.